muellerberndt/obfuscation-metrics/README.md

 * Define practical processes that can be used by mobile app-sec experts for assessing the robustness of obfuscation using white-box and black-box analysis.

 The field of control flow and data obfuscation is highly diverse and somewhat controversial.
-The goal of this project is to distill general rules and guidelines as to what is considered *good enough* obfuscation as per the current industry standards and known de-obfuscation methods.
+The goal of this project is to distill general rules and guidelines as to what is considered *strong resiliency* (see definition below).
 We make the following starting assumptions that should reflect the most common "worst-case" scenario of a highly skilled adversary attempting to reverse engineer a publicly available mobile app:

 - Adversaries have are highly skilled and knowledgable about reverse engineering techniques on the target architecture (Android / iOS) and have access to commercial state-of-the-art tools;